aodom3/drinkdash/README.md

 The three models represented are shopper (user using the product), the store, and drink.

 ## Technologies Used
-Express
+1. Express
-MongoDB
+2. MongoDB
-Mongoose
+3. Mongoose
-Handlebars
+4.Handlebars
-HTML/CSS
+5. HTML/CSS
-Javascript
+6. Javascript

 ## Link to Trello Board
 https://trello.com/b/ZsfuZvwe/wdi-project-2-drink-dash